ZhechoZhechev/Exam-App/README.md

 Regular DevOps Sofuni examination.
-It is harder to find It job
+It is harder to find It job, than